-Guadalupe Peak Texas Highpoint Trail is a 8.1 mile moderately trafficked out and back trail located near Carlsbad, Texas that features a great forest setting and is rated as difficult.
-The trail is primarily used for hiking, camping, and backpacking and is accessible year-round.
+Guadalupe Peak Texas Highpoint Trail is a 8.1 mile moderately trafficked out and back trail located near Carlsbad, Texas that offers the chance to see wildlife and is rated as difficult.
+The trail offers a number of activity options and is accessible year-round.

 The hike up Guadalupe Peak is a rewarding, although very strenuous hike.
 It will take from 6 to 8 hours to complete the round trip hike.
 The hike provides fantastic views from the highest point in the state of Texas (8,749).
 It also introduces hikers to several of the parks ecosystems including the high desert and the high elevation forests.
 The trail starts at the RV section of the Pine Springs Campground (1/2 mile from the Pine Springs Visitor Center check in at the visitor center, then turn right out of the visitor center parking lot).
 Follow the signs for Guadalupe Peak Trail.
 Follow the hiker trail; the horse trail will add about 1 extra mile to the trip (although it is less steep).
 You will encounter the steepest part of the hike in the first mile and a half, as the trail switchbacks up the first steep slope.
 Be sure not to cut across the switchbacks, as this causes accelerated erosion.
 The views will get better with every switchback you climb.
 After about a mile and a half, the trail will become less steep as it passes a cliff and then turns around to the north-facing slope.
 Here, hikers will discover a small forest of pinion pine, south-western white pine, and Douglas fir.
 The forest exists here since on a north-facing slope there is not as much sunlight.
 The slightly cooler, shadier climate allows these pines to survive.
 After nearly three miles the trail will top out at a false summit.
 It is still a little more than a mile to the actual summit.
 The trail will flatten out for a short distance as it passes through a sparse forest of ponderosa pine.
 The backcountry campsite for overnight backpackers is on this summit.
 After passing the backcountry campsite, the trail descends slightly and crosses a wooden bridge.
 After the bridge, the trail begins the final climb to the summit.
 After only a few switchbacks, the top of El Capitan will dominate the view to the south.
 Eventually you will pass the horse hitching posts and arrive at the summit, where on a clear day you will be rewarded with a tremendous view of the surrounding mountains and desert.